pragma-/Plang/README.md

       Hello world!

 Plang automatically prints the value of the last statement of the program.
-To prevent this, use the `nil` keyword (or construct any statement that doesn't yield a value) as the last statement.
+To prevent this, use the `null` keyword (or construct any statement that doesn't yield a value) as the last statement.

 You can pass `--dumptokens` as a command-line argument to display a flat-list of all the tokens as they are encountered.